FFforYY/mockjs-express/README.md

 For Example:

-- create a new file name user.js in mock folder
+- create a new file user.js in mock folder

 ```javascript
 import Mock from 'mockjs'